PCarr97/Medicaid-Data/README.md

 ## Data Exploration

-This exploration will look at the impact of the increase in Medicaid eligibility as a percentage of the federal poverty line.
+This simple demonstration will explore the impact of the increase in Medicaid eligibility as a percentage of the federal poverty line.

 I will be exploring trends in four separate data sets.
 First, I will look at the number of emergency room visits per thousand Americans, pear